ioagh2020d/CDN-Quality-Monitor/README.md

 `startDate` : ISO8601 string - Start of the period for which samples will be returned

 `endDate` : ISO8601 string - End of the period for which samples will be returned

+`granularity` : Granularity of the samples in minutes

+`monitor` : Optional, name of the monitor

 #### Example response: